NCIP/cagrid2/README.md

 efficiently and securely, while also allowing investigators to easily contribute to and leverage the resources of a national-scale, multi-institutional environment.

-caGrid2 is an open source project development in JAVA, and levereages or supports:
+caGrid2 is an open source project development in JAVA, and leverages or supports:
  * WS* web service standards
  * SHA2 digest algorithm for PKI certificates
  * Central Authentication Service (CAS, from JA-SIG)